 The ever-expanding palette of external paint colors and finishes allows you to create beguiling visual links between the door and facade.
 For traditional rural properties, soft greys or greens can be echoed on window frames or sprayed on to guttering for all-in-one chic; another ploy is to use subtly different paint tones to link doors, planters or porches.
 In town, window frames and metalwork look pin-sharp when picked out in deep black to echo doors and joinery.

-For traditional porches, designer Emma Pocock of Turner Pocock favors vivid hues which link exterior with interior; her own Victorian house features a zingy mustard- yellow porch to match the wallpaper of her hallway.
+For traditional porches, designer Emma Pocock of Turner Pocock favors vivid hues which link exterior with interior; her own Victorian house features a zingy mustard- yellow porch to match the wallpaper of her entryway.

 What front door is best?